There are many gambling options in Ontario, starting with land-based casinos, the lottery, horse racing and online sports betting and casino sites.

 - The Canadian Criminal Code — First enacted in 1892 and later amended several times to allow gambling in Canada (the 1985 amendment allowed provinces to decide whether to allow slots, lottery and other gambling devices; the 1999 amendment removed all bans on the types of gambling the provinces can allow).

-- The 1992 Gaming Control Act — Following this act, the first land-based casinos launched in Ontario, and ground rules for safe and fair gambling were set.
+- The 1992 Gaming Control Act — Following this act, the first land-based casinos opened in Ontario, and ground rules for safe and fair gambling were set.

 - The 1999 Ontario Lottery Corp.
 Act — This act controls the lottery in the province.